thoanguyen2907/isa5-front-end-project/README.md

 ### Step 4

-- Set up all the redux toolkits boilerblate for the project
+- Set up all the redux toolkit boilerblate for the project
 - Think about what reducer you're going to make and write them accordingly
+- Apply redux toolkit to call API
 - Move the state that contains all countries to redux store